reservoirs have been built in West Virginia for Washington metropolitan area water suppliers

 Source: Fairfax Water, Vulcan Quarry Water Supply Reservoir

 In the short run, Fairfax Water increased its capacity to pull water from the Occoquan Reservoir and distribute it to Prince William County.
 The utility announced in 2021 that it would install two new 42-inch pipes underneath the Occoquan River to the Griffith Water Treatment Plant in Lorton, drilling a tunnel beneath the river.
-New pipes would also handle higher pressure at connections between Fairfax Water and its wholesale customers in Prince William County, the Service Authority and Virginia American Water.22
+New pipes would also handle higher pressure at connections between Fairfax Water and its wholesale customer, Prince William Water (which then resells to Virginia American Water).22

 Fairfax Water expanded capacity to serve Prince William customers by drilling tunnels underneath the Occoquan River to install high-pressure pipes